 Chairman Tom Sylke, Attorney

-An of-counsel registered patent attorney at Setter Roche LLP, Tom Sylke is also general counsel to and a coowner of Bright Acceleration Technologies LLC, a technology start-up in the field of engine power generation.
-He is also one of eight private sector appointees on the 12-member WEDC board of directors, serving since 2011.
+A registered patent attorney at Setter Roche LLP, Tom Sylke is also general counsel to and a co-owner of Bright Acceleration Technologies LLC, a technology start-up in the field of engine power generation.
+He also served as one of eight private sector appointees on the 12-member WEDC board of directors from 2011-2018.

-Silke holds bachelor of science and law degrees from the University of Wisconsin–Madison, and has served as a public member of the Wisconsin Joint Legislative Council Special Committee on the University of Wisconsin and State Economic Development, investigating the role of the University of Wisconsin System in state economic development.
+Sylke holds bachelor of science and law degrees from the University of Wisconsin–Madison, and served as a public member of the Wisconsin Joint Legislative Council Special Committee on the University of Wisconsin and State Economic Development, investigating the role of the University of Wisconsin System in state economic development.

 Rahul Alreja is the Director of Global Sales & Marketing for VJ Technologies, a leading global provider of x-ray inspection solutions for quality control in a wide range of industries throughout the world.
 Rahul and his team at VJT are involved with bringing advanced technology, robotics, automation, and computer/machine learning to a variety of industries, specifically targeting quality control and product flow.
 Authoring several technical papers, Rahul has been invited around the world to speak on next-generation advances in the field of non-destructive testing as VJT is constantly pushing the boundaries of what exists.
 In addition to VJT, Rahul is a co-founder and Chief Strategy Officer for Psocratic, a corporate wellness platform targeting employee engagement and retention using Big Data and AI.
 Rahul also co-founded and is the CEO of AHZ Capital, an early-stage investment fund primarily investing in healthcare and biomedical device startups, with over 8MM raised and invested.
 Rahul holds MBAs from Columbia University and London Business School, and is a member of Young Presidents’ Organization (YPO), and was most recently named to Stony Brook University’s Forty Under 40.